fyvri/fyvri/README.md

 <div align="center">

 _If my stuff has made a meaningful impact on your work or inspired you in any way, I would be truly grateful if you could buy me a coffee.
-This small gesture helps me continue creating and sharing meaningful tools — but only if it's comfortable with and happy to do!_
+This small gesture helps me continue creating and sharing meaningful tools — but only if you're comfortable and happy to do so!_

 [![PayPal][donate-paypal::shield]][donate-paypal::url] [![Buy Me a Coffee][donate-buymeacoffee::shield]][donate-buymeacoffee::url] [![Ko-fi][donate-ko-fi::shield]][donate-ko-fi::url] [![Trakteer][donate-trakteer::shield]][donate-trakteer::url]